Stuart Langhorn Head of Department BA Lancaster University, PGCE St Martin's College

 What is Religious Studies like at GCSE?

-We look at two areas: Philosophy and Ethics.
+We look at two areas: Religious Belief and Practice and Philosophy and Ethics.
 Philosophy is the study of ideas and the way that we think.
 Ethics is the study of how we decide what is the right way to behave.
 In the lessons we will do a lot of discussion work and consider a whole range of contemporary issues.
 The course will teach you to think and to look at the world in new and exciting ways.

 What will I be studying?